InfrastructureAsCode-ch/nettowel/README.md

 ### Settings

 A `dotenv` file can be used as a settings file.
-It also be provided an `dotenv` file with the option `--dotenv`.
+The file can also be provided with the option `--dotenv`.

 ![environment settings](imgs/env-settings.png)